TUS Airways

-TUS Airways is an airline from Cyprus.
-It is headquartered in Larnaca and based in Larnaca International Airport.
-The airline was established in June 2015 and started flights from Larnaca on 14 February 2016.
+TUS Airways is a Cypriot airline headquartered in Larnaca with its main hub at Larnaca International Airport.
+The airline was established in June 2015 and commenced flight operations on 14 February 2016.

 History

-TUS Airways was founded in June 2015 by Israeli aviation executive Michael Weinstein, backed by investors from Europe and the United States.
-It was the first Cypriot airline to be founded after the dissolution of Cyprus Airways in 2015.
-TUS Airways began operations on 14 February 2016 with a Saab 340B operating from Larnaca to Tel Aviv and Haifa in Israel.
-In July 2016, the airline received its first Saab 2000 to increase capacity on its routes.
-In June 2017, the airline acquired its first jet aircraft, two Fokker 100.
-It subsequently bought five Fokker 70, bringing the total number of aircraft to seven.
+TUS Airways was founded in June 2015 by Israeli aviation executive Michael "Miki" Weinstein, backed by investors from Europe and the United States.
+It was the first Cypriot airline to be founded following the dissolution of Cyprus Airways in January 2015.
+TUS Airways began operations on 14 February 2016 with a Saab 340B, flying from Larnaca to Tel Aviv and Haifa in Israel.
+In July 2016, the airline received its first Saab 2000 to increase capacity.
+In June 2017, the airline acquired its first jet aircraft, two Fokker 100s.
+It subsequently bought five Fokker 70s, bringing the total number of aircraft to seven.

-In September 2019, media reports suggested that TUS Airways might cease operations, but Chief Executive Andrew Pyne—who had replaced founding CEO Michael Weinstein earlier that year—issued a statement clarifying that the airline was only pausing most scheduled flights while it restructured and re-fleeted.
-Weinstein returned to the helm in January 2021, relaunching the carrier under a hybrid business model centred on an all-Airbus A320 fleet, which the airline continues to operate.
-By 2023 TUS Airways had become the largest Cypriot airline by fleet size, with five A320-200 aircraft serving scheduled and charter routes from Larnaca and Paphos.
+In September 2019, media reported that TUS Airways would cease operations by the 30th.
+However, Chief Executive Andrew Pyne—who had replaced founding CEO Michael Weinstein earlier that year—issued a statement clarifying that the airline was only pausing most scheduled flights to restructure and renew its fleet.
+For a while Ela Airways was suggested to be the new name but it did not happen.
+Weinstein returned to the helm in January 2021, relaunching the carrier under a hybrid business model centered on an all-Airbus A320 fleet.
+By 2023, TUS Airways had become the largest Cypriot airline by fleet size, with five A320-200 aircraft serving scheduled and charter routes from Larnaca and Paphos.

 Destinations

-As of June 2023, TUS Airways operates scheduled flights from Larnaca and Tel Aviv.
+As of June 2023, TUS Airways operates scheduled flights from its hubs in Larnaca and Paphos, as well as Tel Aviv.